influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/migration.md

     <!-- -->
     ```toml
     # Hostname advertised by this host for remote addresses.
-    # This must be resolvable by all other nodes in the cluster.
+    # This must be accessible to all nodes in the cluster.
     hostname="<data-node-hostname>"

     [enterprise]
       # license-key and license-path are mutually exclusive,
       # use only one and leave the other blank
       license-key = "<your_license_key>"

-      # license-key and license-path are mutually exclusive,
-      # use only one and leave the other blank
       license-path = "/path/to/readable/JSON.license.file"
     ```